-Does an operative in their probationary period of a Building Regulations Competent Person Scheme membership meet the competency requirements of PAS?
+3. Does an operative in their probationary period of a Building Regulations Competent Person Scheme membership meet the competency requirements of PAS?

 When an operative is in the probationary period of a Building Regulations Competent Person Scheme, they may not be a full member of the scheme.
 It is therefore important to check this with a competent person scheme to ensure an operative meets the competency requirements outlined in the relevant version of PAS.

-Is the Boiler Assessment Checklist different for oil boilers?
+4. Is the Boiler Assessment Checklist different for oil boilers?

 The boiler assessment checklist should be completed as normal for oil boilers and normal boiler warranty requirements will apply.
-Please refer to our ECO2 Guidance: Delivery Appendix 3 for further information.

 We expect this situation to be uncommon but in cases where the make and model of a boiler cannot be identified, we would accept an input of, ‘unknown – make and model cannot be identified’ for Section B: Existing Boiler Details on the Boiler Assessment Checklist.
-All efforts must have been made to identify the make and model of the boiler and evidence as to why you’ve been unable to identify it must be retained.
+All efforts must have been made to identify the make and model of the boiler and robust evidence as to why you’ve been unable to identify the boiler must be retained.

-Do I need to replace the existing oil tank during an installation?
+5. Do I need to replace the existing oil tank during an installation?

 You should seek advice from your competent person scheme or local authority to ensure the entire oil boiler installation is safe and complies with relevant building regulations.
 This includes the condition of the oil tank.
 You should inspect the existing oil tank ahead of any boiler replacement works.